City Wide Short Film Competition

 Got specific questions not answered here?
 Ask Darla (775-830-7939).

-The ingredients that had to be used in each film this year were:
+The ingredients that had to be used in each film last year were:

 The Line: “Just wait ten minutes.”